vrindisbacher/python-property-based-testing/README.md

 ## Introduction

+You can find a primer on property-based testing [here](https://vrindisbacher.github.io/pybt.pdf).

 `PyBT` is a library for property based testing in python.
 The main idea, is to state and randomly test properties about functions at large scale.
 The main functionality `PyBT` provides is a decorator named `pybt`.

 The parameter takes the following arguments: